sanjanaurba/sanjanaurba/README.md

 👋 Hi!

 My name is Sanjana and I am a third-year Computer Engineering Student at Toronto Metropolitan University.
-I have a strong interest in automating processes to boost efficiency and designing innovative hardware solutions.
+I have a strong interest in developing software to automate processes and boost efficiency, as well as hardware deisgn.

 - 🌱 I’m currently learning ...